When Public Figures Make Questionable Health Claims, Do People Listen?

 "The vaccine myth just doesn't die," says Kasisomayajula Viswanath, professor of health communication at Harvard's T. H. Chan School of Public Health.
 In 2019, the World Health Organization called the spread of vaccine misinformation a major threat to world health that could reverse decades of progress in tackling preventable diseases.

 But other health myths eventually die away.
-"False ideas last as long as they're marketable," says Dr. Stephen Barrett, retired psychiatrist and founder of the web site Quackwatch.com.
-"One factor that makes them go away is that you get a solution that's so widespread you don't need the fake cure any more."
+"False ideas last as long as they're marketable," says Dr. Stephen Barrett, retired psychiatrist and founder of the website Quackwatch.com.
+"One factor that makes them go away is that you get a solution that's so widespread you don't need the fake cure anymore."
 Smallpox, which has been eliminated from the planet, would be the perfect example of a disease no longer in need of snake oil cures.

 Might Trump's statements on disinfectants or hydroxychloroquine endure?
 Initially, there was a flurry of phone calls to poison control centers across the country related to disinfectants.
 "When misinformation comes out, or you just say something that pops in your head, it does send a wrong message," said Maryland's Gov. Larry Hogan (R) on ABC's This Week.
 "We had hundreds of calls come into our emergency hotline at our health department asking if it was right to ingest Clorox or alcohol cleaning products — whether that was going to help them fight the virus."

 Still, Barrett believes that the disinfectant idea will probably die out quickly.
 "The idea about ingesting bleach is so far beyond stupid that I don't think it's going to last.
-The things that are the most dangerous tend not to last very long," says Barrett.
+The things that are the most dangerous tend not to last very long," Barrett says.

-On the other hand, the Food and Drug Administration is still reporting shortages of hydroxychloroquine even after a study of 368 COVID-19 patients in U.S. Veterans Hospitals found no benefit from the drug, and an increased risk of death.
+On the other hand, the FDA is still reporting shortages of hydroxychloroquine, even after a study of 368 COVID-19 patients in U.S. Veterans Hospitals found no benefit from the drug and an increased risk of death.
 An April 10 article in JAMA Health Forum says demand for the drug has exploded, resulting in shortages for patients needing it for proven benefits to treat lupus and rheumatoid arthritis.

-Trump has a couple of things going for him when it comes to lengthening the life of at least some erroneous information he espouses, says Viswanath.
-"For a myth to endure, it requires two types of people: a large group of people who are a ready-made, enthusiastic audience; and enablers—another group of people who are unwilling to challenge false ideas.
+Trump has a couple of things going for him when it comes to lengthening the life of at least some erroneous information he espouses, Viswanath says.
+"For a myth to endure, it requires two types of people: a large group of people who are a ready-made, enthusiastic audience; and enablers — another group of people who are unwilling to challenge false ideas.
 I'm concerned the misinformation and disinformation will spread because we're not going to change Trump's behavior."

-It's too early to know if people will continue to hoard hydroxychloroqine, but Caulfield is launching a study to test how average Twitter users feel about the drug.
-"We're going to collect a week's worth of Tweets that mention hydroxychloroquine," he says.
+It's too early to know if people will continue to hoard hydroxychloroquine, but Caulfield is launching a study to test how average Twitter users feel about the drug.
+"We're going to collect a week's worth of tweets that mention hydroxychloroquine," he says.
 "Our hypothesis is that the misinformation is going to endure."
 But, as a scientist, he's open to being proved wrong on an issue that is fast moving and one where the public is especially engaged in hearing actual science.
 After studying health misinformation for decades, he says he's never before seen the public so critical of erroneous advice and so aware of the harm it can do.

 That's good news.
 But quacks and charlatans are resourceful.
 When the AIDS epidemic hit in the 1980s, says Barrett, a colleague noticed that the people who had been promoting fake cancer cures began to switch their focus.
 They started promoting fake AIDS cures.
-"He called it 'Rascal Rollover,'" says Barrett.
+"He called it 'Rascal Rollover,' " Barrett says.

-Look for Rascal Rollover to happen again, says Barrett.
+Look for Rascal Rollover to happen again, Barrett says.
 The people once touting immune system boosters, fake cancer cures, phony arthritis treatments and other bogus treatments will likely be the ones promising to prevent and cure COVID-19.

 Susan Brink is a freelance writer who covers health and medicine.
 She is the author of The Fourth Trimester and co-author of A Change of Heart.